SongshGeo/shifting_baseline/docs/development/testing.md

 # Testing Guide

-This guide covers testing practices and strategies for the Past1000 library.
+This guide covers testing practices and strategies for the Shifting Baseline library.

 ## Testing Philosophy